TheDadger/Python/README.md

-Perfect 🔥 Let’s turn the entire roadmap into Codédex-style projects — just like the Snail Mail example you shared.
-Each project will have:

-Title

-Congrats! message 🎉

-Refresher (skills practiced)

-Instructions (what to do)

-I’ll start from Level 1 → Level 4 in order.

-🐍 Python Project Roadmap (Codédex Style)
+🐍 Python Project Roadmap
 🔰 Level 1 – Beginner Console Projects
 01. Future Letter ✉️
-Congrats!
-OMG you’re starting your first project! (ง🔥Д🔥)ง

 print("Let’s write a letter to your future programmer self!")

-Refresher:

-print() for output

-Running Python line by line

-Comments with #

-Instructions:

 Create a file called letter.py.

 Print:

-Today’s date
+-->Today’s date

-How you feel right now
+-->How you feel right now

-Your goal with coding
+-->Your goal with coding

-A message to your future self
+-->A message to your future self

-Your favorite emoji
+-->Your favorite emoji

 02. Mood Tracker 🙂😡😢
-Congrats!
-You’re learning how to interact with users! 🎤

 print("Let’s check your mood today!")

-Refresher:

-input() for user input

 if/elif/else conditionals

-Instructions:

 Create mood.py.

 Ask the user how they feel today.

 Print a custom response:

-If "happy" → "Stay positive! 🌞"
+-->If "happy" → "Stay positive! 🌞"

-If "sad" → "Better days are coming 💙"
+-->If "sad" → "Better days are coming 💙"

-If "angry" → "Take a deep breath 😮‍💨"
+-->If "angry" → "Take a deep breath 😮‍💨"

 03. Number Guessing Game 🎲
 Congrats!